Toronto Grey Divorce Services

 Divorce at an older age is increasing.
 However, late-in-life divorces pose a number of logistical challenges for those who are retired or are planning to retire soon.
-Retirement benefits, like other benefits, income, and assets, go into the equalization pot to be split down the middle.
-In Ontario, if you are a business owner, you should be aware that your business assets are also considered marital property in many cases and can be subject to equalization.
+Retirement benefits, like other benefits, income, and assets, go into the equalization pot to possibly be split down the middle.
+In Ontario, if you are a business owner, you should be aware that your business value and assets are also considered marital property in many cases and can be subject to equalization.

-Being expected to live on half of the assets you expected to have in your later years is difficult for many divorcing individuals, particularly for women.
+Being expected to live on half of the assets and income you expected to have in your later years is difficult for many divorcing individuals, particularly for women.
 It is important to obtain financial advice on how to make ends meet as well as legal advice on how to divide the assets legally and equitably.

 Common Concerns During a Grey Divorce

 While individuals seeking a divorce in their golden years do not have to worry about parenting issues as a younger divorcing couple might, there are some important financial considerations to be made.
 These considerations often include: